Doctoral Studies

 1) Check the basic prerequisites for a doctorate

-Please consider that finding a first supervisor often is a long process, as professors are completely free regarding who they supervise and select candidates very carefully and according to their personal interest and their capacity to supervise an additional doctoral candidate.
-Thus before contacting a professor, check whether he or she actually works in your field of interest and whether you bring the needed competences for a doctorate in the chosen field.
-In the first e-mail contacting a potential first supervisor, describe why supervising your doctoral research project might be good fit for him or her and attach a short CV and project description.
+Before contacting a first supervisor, check whether he or she actually works in your field of interest and whether you have the necessary skills for a doctorate in the chosen subject area.
+In the first email you send to a potential first supervisor, describe why he or she would be a good fit for supervising your doctoral project and attach a short CV and a project description.

 2) Admission request administered by the Admissions Office